 Thanks to modern technology, we will rarely be totally unreachable for long periods.
 It is, however, unrealistic to expect a message to reach us right away, and do not expect to get an instant reply if we are away from shore or just not in the first world.

-If we are not out on the ocean you can send us an email to our regular email addresses.
-Normally these will get checked a few times a week depending on the status of the local internet connections.
+If we are not out on the ocean you can send us an email to our regular email addresses. email@example.com is read whenever we have an internet connection.

 If we are in the USA you can certainly try our phones!
 Most places we go have cell service, but not all.